Ex-Khmer Rouge official appeals genocide verdict in Cambodia | Times Leader

 Nuon Chea was convicted alongside Khieu Samphan in 2018 and died the following year.

-Khieu Samphan’s appeal is being heard by the Supreme Court Chamber of the Extraordinary Chambers in the Courts of Cambodia, or ECCC.
-The tribunal was established at Cambodia’s behest to bring to justice the leaders of the Khmer Rouge during its time in power.
+The ECCC tribunal was established at Cambodia’s behest to bring to justice the leaders of the Khmer Rouge during its time in power.

 Since the first judges and prosecutors took up their duties in 2006, however, the court has only successfully convicted three people in prosecutions that have cost some $300 million.